 Public vs. Readers vs. Supporters

 - A weekly-ish "Roundup" message (which pulls out a couple of key pieces of news about the science fiction and fantasy world, links to long reads that might be of interest, and a roundup of what I've been reading lately)

 - Book reviews

 - Monthly roundup of new SF/F books each month.

 Readers are free subscribers who get all free messages that I send out, but who aren't paid supporters.

 - They'll sometimes get some additional commentary, above and beyond the Public tier.

-Subscribers are paying supporters to Transfer Orbit, and thus get additional posts in addition to the free posts.
-Some of these posts will be unlocked for all readers after about 6 months.
+Supporters are paying members of Transfer Orbit, and thus get additional posts in addition to the free posts.

 - These posts feature in-depth reporting, features, or additional commentary about the news of the week.